 A good CPU cooler is also markedly involved in noise reduction.

-Key Factors to Consider prior to Purchase
+Key Factors to Consider before Purchase

 Types of CPU Coolers

-There are a variety of CPU Coolers, but predominantly they can be classified into one of three categories: air, closed-loop or all-in-one (AIO) coolers, or custom / open-loop cooling setups.
+There are a variety of CPU Coolers, but they can be classified into one of three categories: air, closed-loop, or all-in-one (AIO) coolers, or custom / open-loop cooling setups.
 It is pertinent to note that open-loop coolers are by far the most complex and expensive choice, though they are unrivaled both in terms of cooling and aesthetics.
 And for those of you willing to purchase this elite part, Corsair’s HydroX series is the best choice.

 While performance is not the only reason, quiet operation is also a key factor, especially in an office environment where fan noise would prove to be disruptive.

 Competitive gamers also tend to avoid a noisy and distractive setup.
 The stock coolers bundled with recent models of AMD and Intel CPUs perform adequately.
 However, Intel stock coolers may not be as quiet, even at stock CPU settings.

 Which would be a better fit for the system?

 Be it air, an AIO, or a custom water loop, ensure it is not gigantic compared to the other components.
 CPU sockets and any potential chassis limitations like cooler height or radiator size are included.